Chart Color Schemes

 Shepparton Surrounds - East features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.6% of all households, composed of 36.2% couples with children, 33.2% couples without children, and 8.8% single parent families.
-Non-family households account for the remaining 21.4%, with lone person households at 19.8% and group households comprising 1.1%.
-The median household size is 2.7 people, larger than the Rest of Vic. average of 2.5.
+Family households account for 78.6% of all households, including 36.2% couples with children, 33.2% couples without children, and 8.8% single parent families.
+Non-family households constitute the remaining 21.4%, with lone person households at 19.8% and group households comprising 1.1%.
+The median household size is 2.7 people, which is larger than the Rest of Vic. average of 2.5.

 Frequently Asked Questions - Households